Analysis: Pac-12 winners, losers, trends and takeaways from the 2020 NFL draft

 Winner: Star system.
 Of the 32 players picked in the first round, 21 received four- or five-star ratings.
 That’s a fairly high hit rate considering there are relatively few four/five-star players out of the total number of recruits in a given year.

 Loser: Running backs.
 It used to be the glamour position in the NFL.
-No longer: Only 16 running backs were selected — just over two per round.
-And the first off the board, LSU’s Clyde Edwards-Helaire, was the final pick of the first round.
+No longer.
+Only 16 running backs were selected — just more than two per round.
+And the first off the board, Louisiana State’s Clyde Edwards-Helaire, was the final selection of the first round.

 Winner: SEC West.
 Based on selections made by NFL talent evaluators, the division was as loaded as it appeared during the season: Alabama, Auburn and LSU combined for 11 first-round picks — more than twice the total of the Big Ten and Big 12 (five each).